rhel-labs/learn-katacoda/crypto-policy/step1.md

 By default, Apache uses a certificate with a 2048 bit cypher.

-Use `curl`, a command-line http and ftp client, to connect to Apache on the https port (443) and show that the service is using this certificate.
+Use `curl`, a command-line http and ftp client, to connect to Apache on the https port (443).
+As part of this connection, curl will recieve a copy of the certificate to encrypt the connection with the service.
+You will verify that the client browser is utilizing the 2048 bit Public-Key certificate viewed above.

 `echo -n |openssl s_client -connect localhost:443 2>/dev/null | grep '^Server public key'`{{execute T1}}